ecosoft-odoo/acm/hr_expense_petty_cash/readme/USAGE.rst

 #.
 Go to Invoicing > Configuration > Petty Cash
 #.
 Create a new petty cash holder
 #.
-Select Petty Cash Account
+Select Petty Cash Account and Journal (optional)

 **Add Balance for Petty Cash Holder**